whackone/docs/src/as3.md

 ### Object dynamicness

-The `Object` type is not dynamic per se, nor are there dynamic classes.
+The `Object` type is not dynamic per se, nor are there dynamic classes, nor are there legacy ECMAScript `prototype` objects.
 Only the `*` type is dynamic.

 - Methods such as `str.match` therefore return an object slightly different than the standard, since `Array` can't be attached properties such as `index`.
+- Instead of `(o as Object).constructor` you do `Reflect.constructor(o)`.
+- Methods such as `toString()` and `valueOf()` are defined in `Object` without `prototype`.
+This implies the language allows to override methods with additional optional parameters (including the rest parameter) and a more contravariant result type.

+### Overriding methods

+- Instance methods may override another method and include additional optional parameters (including the rest parameter).
+- Instance methods may override another method and return a more contravariant result type.

 ### “in” operator